d99kris/nchat/README.md

 the number found in the chat history [Document] tag, and press Ctrl-r.
 Once downloaded the chat history message will be updated with the path to the local copy of the file.

+To reply and quote a specific message, first enable display of message id by pressing Ctrl-n.
+Then start the message with a line containing only `|0x12345` (replace the number 0x12345 with the actual message id) and write the message on the following line(s).
+Press Ctrl-x to send like normal.

 Supported Platforms
 ===================